najanajah/Transcription-application-with-LLM/README.md

    `git clone https://github.com/najanajah/Transcription-application-with-LLM.git`
 2. Navigate to the project directory:
    `cd Transcription-application-with-LLM`
-3. Install dependencies:
+3. Install dependencies (compatible with `python 3.11.4`):
    `pip install -r requirements.txt`
 4. Additional setup instructions.
-    - Please ensure Ollama is setup up and running on the device.
+    - Please ensure [Ollama](https://ollama.com/download) is setup up and the server is running on the device.
 Ensure you have pulled the `llama3:instruct` model.
-    - Streamlit may have to be installed separately to run the program.
+    - [Streamlit](https://streamlit.io/) may have to be installed separately to run the program.
-    - Ensure `SQLite` is also successfully installed.
+    - Ensure [`SQLite`](https://www.sqlite.org/download.html) is also successfully installed.
 5. Create the database by running `python database\create_db.py`
 6. Create a credentials.json file and add the Huggingface token in the following format.
    `